apache/datafusion/datafusion/sqllogictest/README.md

 ## Cookbook: Testing for whitespace

-The `sqllogictest` runner will automatically strip trailing whitespace, meaning it additional effort to verify that trailing whitespace is correctly produced
+The `sqllogictest` runner will automatically strip trailing whitespace, meaning it requires an additional effort to verify that trailing whitespace is correctly produced

 For example, the following test can't distinguish between `Andrew` and `Andrew ` (with trailing space):